Tennis Open Era – Comparison before and after the creation

 Back then, the sport was divided.
 Amateurs and professionals competed for contrasted rewards.
 The professionals were denied access to the Grand Slams.

-It was a rule that starved the four majors of the world’s finest players alike Ken Rosewall, Rod Laver, and Virginia Wade and much more others.
+It was a rule that starved the four majors of the world’s finest players alike Ken Rosewall, Rod Laver, Virginia Wade, and much more others.

 The amateurs however weren’t exactly playing for pride alone. ” It’s not fair to call amateur tennis in the 60s, amateur tennis.
 I called it SHAMATEUR tennis because it was a total SHAM that we were getting paid under the table.
 It wasn’t a lot of fun” Billie Jean King explains.

-With the sport so fragmented, it’s popularity was suffering.
-After, it came the idea to unify the amateurs and the professionals.
+With the sport so fragmented, its popularity was suffering.
+After, the idea came to unify the amateurs and the professionals.

 After tennis open era creation